 Let’s just say language learning gives me a sense of purpose.
 A direction, if you will.
 What started as a simple wish led to a fruitful experience y aquí estoy escribiéndole.

 I asked fellow learners what language learning means to them.
-I’m sure you can guess some of the common ones such as education, job, future opportunities, etc. I’m going to share a few.
+I’m sure you can guess some common ones such as education, jobs, future opportunities, etc. I’m going to share a few.

 Some view language learning as a sense of accomplishment.
 The kind of accomplishment that changes who they are, the way they view the world, and most importantly something they can be proud of.